movieque/tmdb-scraper/README.md

 1. **Scheduled Trigger**:
    - EventBridge schedule triggers the Harvester Lambda
-   - Includes parameters for dataset type and mode (export/sync)
+   - Includes parameters for dataset type and action (export/sync)

 2. **Harvester Function**:
-   - In export mode: Downloads and processes daily ID exports from TMDB
+   - In export action: Downloads and processes daily ID exports from TMDB
-   - In sync mode: Queries for updates since the last run
+   - In sync action: Queries for updates since the last run
    - Sorts IDs and organizes them into batches of 50
-   - Pushes batches to SQS with metadata (mode, dataset type)
+   - Pushes batches to SQS with metadata (action, dataset type)

 3. **SQS Queue**:
    - Holds batched ID messages